LaunchCodeCommunity/UNIX-talk/UNIX_talk_outline.md

 # UNIX: an informal introduction to the history, theory, and usage

-Hello all, I'm sehqlr, and here is an outline of a lecture to beginning programmers and technologists that I think will help you in software development and get a better understanding of your computer in general.
+Hello all, I'm sehqlr, and here is an outline of a lecture to beginning programmers and technologists that I think will help them in software development and get a better understanding of your computer in general.

 ## What is this lecture about?

 This lecture is about UNIX, argueably one of the most important technologies from the 20th century; one that has greatly shaped the 21st.
 More specifically, it is a platform from which many other technologies have been created,